gsudre/lab_notes/running_freesurfer.md

 call to mriqc, without specifying oatient labs, which calls al possible subjects.
 I ran it in lscratch in an interactive session.
 The problem is that I didn't specify a maximum number of processes, so it's doubling what it can use.
-If no one complains, I'll leave it like that.
+If no one complains, I'll leave it like that. (nevermind, it broke... ran out of room).

 Otherwise, it looks like mriqc is a module in Biowulf now, so I can simply do something like: